jmkidd/dogmap/README.md

 a total of 71,541,892 SNVs and 16,939,218 indels found in [SRZ189891_722g.simp.GSD1.0.vcf.gz](https://kiddlabshare.med.umich.edu/public-data/UU_Cfam_GSD_1.0-Y/SRZ189891_722g.simp.GSD1.0.vcf.gz).

 VQSR, calculation of effective read depth, and calculation of IBS with existing sample databases require known variant sites.
-A collection of these has also been determined.
+A collection of these has been created for consideration.
+These files are based on SNVs genotypes by the Illumina and Axiom genotyping arrays.
+Successfully unifying data from genotyping arrays with genome sequence presents many challenges including strand/orientation issues, presence of multiple alleles, and empirical array performance.
+The approach taken to deal with these issues is to intersect the variant positions found on the array with other data, including the variants identified from WGS in Plassais et al. (note, this include both PASS and filtered variants from the VQSR employed in that study).

 **SRZ189891_722g.simp.header.CanineHD.names.GSD_1.0.filter.vcf.gz** This file contains a subset of sites from the Illumina CanineHD genotyping array.
 The file CanineHD_B.csv was downloaded from the Illumina web page and CanFam3.1 positions were exctracted.
-Sites were further filtered for those positions with genotypes reported in Shannon et al.  The resultant set of positions was intersected with the variants from the Plassais et al. 772 canines study.
+Sites were further filtered for those positions with genotypes reported in [Shannon et al.](https://www.pnas.org/content/112/44/13639)
+The resultant set of positions was intersected with the variants from the Plassais et al. 772 canines study.
 Positions were then lifted over to UU_Cfam_GSD_1.0 coordinates and further filtered to remove SNVs with more than two alleles and to remove sites placed on chromosomes other than chr1-chr38 and chrX.
+The resultant file contains 150,299 SNV positions.

+**SRZ189891_722g.simp.header.CanineHDandAxiom_K9_HD.GSD_1.0.vcf**  This file contains a subset of sites from the Axiom K9 HD array.
+Positions were downloaded from the ThermoFisher web page (file: Axiom_K9_HD.na35.r5.a7.annot.csv), intersected with SNVs from Plassais et al., filtered to remove multi-allelic sites and converted to UU_Cfam_GSD_1.0 coordinates.
-The resultant file contains
+Positions  placed on chromosomes other than chr1-chr38 and chrX were removed.
+The resultant file contains 684,414 SNV postions.

+**SRZ189891_722g.simp.header.CanineHDandAxiom_K9_HD.GSD_1.0.vcf**  This file is the union of the sites on the Illumina CanineHD and the Axiom K9 HD array as described above.
+It contains 684,503 sites.

+###Recommendations for processing##
+For BQSR, known positions of variation should be filtered out.
+The file SRZ189891_722g.simp.GSD1.0.vcf.gz is appropriate for this.

+For coverage determination it is recommended to consider the effective coverage actually available for SNV discovery and genotyping.
+This can be done by tabulating called coverage at the sites in SRZ189891_722g.simp.header.CanineHD.names.GSD_1.0.filter.vcf.gz.
+This has the added bonus of producing genotypes at the sites on the Illumina HD array which can be compared with existing data collections for sample/breed assignment and analysis.

+For VQSR, a set of postions highly likely to be truly variable is required.
+For SNVs, the union set in SRZ189891_722g.simp.header.CanineHDandAxiom_K9_HD.GSD_1.0.vcf is appropriate for VQSR training.
+A reliable set for indels is not yet known.

 ## Software versions